The PostConf GUI makes it easy to train Spamassassin's Bayes DB with

 * Never feed an entire folder to sa-learn.
 Though this contradicts

-practice with fewer messages of higher quality.
+messages of higher quality.

 * Manually review the entire header AND body of every message submitted